darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 You can assign as many shortcuts as you like in a single mapping session and then exit mapping mode when you are finished by clicking the ![visual mapping button](./shortcuts/visual-mapping-button.png#icon) icon again or right-clicking anywhere on the screen.

-**To explore already defined shortcuts:** left-click on a mappable widget to open the shortcut mapping screen for that widget (see below).
+**To explore already defined shortcuts:**
+Left-click on a mappable widget to open the shortcut mapping screen for that widget (see below).
 Left-click anywhere else on the screen to open the shortcut mapping screen, expanded (where possible) based on the part of the screen you have clicked on.
 This screen can be used to alter the action assigned to a shortcut and to configure shortcuts for non-visual actions.
 Entering the shortcut mapping screen exits visual shortcut mapping mode.

 **To update existing shortcuts:** define a second shortcut against the same widget.
 If you attempt to reallocate an existing shortcut to a new action, you will be notified of the conflict and prompted to replace the existing shortcut.